Greg's Blog

 Be Part of a Church to Grow Spiritually

 Church plays a vital role in your spiritual growth.
+In fact, part of the reason the church exists is for the edification of believers.

 The church is God’s family.
-It has been put on this Earth by the Lord Himself; Jesus Christ started the church.
+It has been put on this earth by the Lord Himself; Jesus Christ started the church.
 It’s the only organization He ever started.

 Now, is the church perfect?
 No. Will you find a hypocrite-free church?
 No. But do you need to go to church?
 Yes!
 The church is full of imperfect people following a perfect God.
-It’s been said that “Church is not a museum for saints, it’s a hospital for sinners.”
+It’s been said that “Church is not a museum for saints; it’s a hospital for sinners.”

 Church is a place to learn about God, to worship God, to be held accountable, to give, and to use the abilities and gifts God has given you.